JeffreyShran/punfurl/README.md

 Think of it as all the different ways we can select the items (the order of the items doesn't matter), including selecting none, or all.

-This implemention *does* record the ordering where it can which is useful for api testing. i.e. We often see `company.xyz/api/v2/doctor/ward` but rarely see `company.xyz/doctor/ward/api/v2` so when we fuzz for `v2` at the end it's a wasted request (or thousand!)
+This implemention *does* record the ordering where it can which is useful for api testing. i.e. We often see `company.xyz/api/v2/doctor/ward` but rarely see `company.xyz/doctor/ward/api/v2` so when we send requests with nonsensical paths it's a wasted request (or thousand!).

-The benefit of this approach is mainly time saving & reduced noise on the target server.
-Also, adding the logical ordering means that the few tests we complete (versus recursive brute-forcing) have a higher success rate than if it were randomised, although this is more notable for longer URL's than shorter one.
+The benefit of this approach is mainly to save time & reduce noise on the target server whilst still keeping some logic to the output.
+The longer the url the more success you'll have.

+> If you want to add custom words, just add another *slash* *word* at the end of the URL on `stdin`.
+> For example: `company.xyz/api/v2/doctor/ward*/custom_word*`

 It's not meant to be thorough, it's intended use is for time saving when mass scanning and to be suitable to be pipelined with other open source tooling.
 On a 6 part path you'd see a 91% reduction of generated URL's using my tool versus bruteforcing with something like FFUF.
 (64 vs 720)